Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

 ***Bear's Endurance.*** The target has advantage on Constitution checks.
-It also gains 2d6 temporary hit points, which are lost when the spell ends.
+It also gains 2d6 temporary Hit Points, which are lost when the spell ends.

 ***Bull's Strength.*** The target has advantage on Strength checks, and his or her carrying capacity doubles.